All individuals living in France must have healthcare insurance to cover medical expenses (doctors, pharmaceuticals, hospitalisation, etc.).

 The procedure for obtaining healthcare cover varies depending on your situation:

-- Researchers with a "passeport talent chercheur" visa and their spouse
+- Scientists with a "passeport talent chercheur" visa and their spouse

 - European scientist or PhD student and their spouse